dmi391/overlay_demo/README.md

 Project contains simple target overlay-manager ovlymgr.cpp (similar to the example from /gdb/testsuite/gdb.base).
 GDB supports overlay debugging (GDB-doc: 14.
 Debugging Programs That Use Overlays).
-In addition, this project contains own instruments (GDB-commands implemented with Python-GDB-API) for working with overlays.
+In addition, this project contains custom instruments (GDB-commands implemented with Python-GDB-API) for working with overlays.
 These ideas can be used in full-fledged large project that uses overlays.
 Details in the Wiki.

-### Own GDB-commands for working with overlays
+### Custom GDB-commands for working with overlays

 * 'ovreplace ovlymgr_name' - class ReplaceOverlayManager(gdb.Command):    Replace target overlay-manager mode.
 * 'ovload ovlyno' - class OverlayLoadManually(gdb.Command):   Load specified overlay manually.